lucax88x/PrimitiveObsession/README.md

 var connectionString = new ConnectionString("foobar");
 ```

-*Yawn...*
+That's bad.<br />

 ### Enhancing The Solution

+Let's see what you can do to make that DTO as much similar as possible to a primitive `string`.<br />
-There's another path to explore: it would be nice if it were possible to implicitly cast it from and to strings.
+It would be nice if it were possible to implicitly cast it from and to primitives.

 Actually, that's not too hard to achieve.
 There is a technique Jimmy Bogard brillantly exposed in his post [Dealing with primitive obsession](https://lostechies.com/jimmybogard/2007/12/03/dealing-with-primitive-obsession) that  makes a smart use of the cast operators `implicit` and `explicit` and allows to make you consume and create your Value Objects as they are primitives.